 We use our local community to deliver many aspects of our broad curriculum to make it interesting and exciting for our children.
 Visitors come into school regularly to work with the children and to help bring our curriculum to life!
 We have had visiting speakers from a variety of differing religions such as local ministers, Buddhists and the local church warden.
-During Summer Term 2019, we welcomed both Cloud Singh and Dr. Masheed into school.
+We have recently welcomed both Cloud Singh and Dr. Masheed into school.

 We use visits into the local and wider community to enrich the children’s experiences, in order to enhance and develop many curriculum areas.

 The children regularly use Low Barns Nature Reserve to take part in environmental work such as photography, pond dipping, insect and plant recognition and general nature study.
 We are hoping that our links with the nature reserve will go from strength to strength over the coming months and years.

 All of the children work closely with the village community association.
 They run stalls for the village fairs in the autumn and the summer terms, and they undertake community carol singing for the switching on of the village Christmas lights every December.

 A wide variety of community organisations work with our children on an ongoing and regular basis.
 The school nurse does presentations with the children and we have visits from the police and fire brigade.
 The children undertake cycling proficiency and pedestrian training every year in and around the village.

 We are always looking for new and interesting ways to involve the local and wider community in the children’s everyday school experiences so that we can make their time at our school as enjoyable as possible!